Seven killed in Qatar military helicopter crash during joint training exercise with Türkiye

 U.S. and Ukrainian negotiators have discussed an ambitious March goal for Russia and Ukraine to agree on a peace deal, though that timeline is likely to slip given a lack of agreement on the key issue of territory, according to three sources familiar with the matter.

-Under the framework being discussed by U.S. and Ukrainian negotiators, any deal would be submitted to a referendum by Ukrainian voters, who would simultaneously vote in national elections, according to five sources, who requested anonymity to discuss private deliberations.
+Under the framework being discussed by U.S. and Ukrainian negotiators, any deal would be submitted to a referendum by Ukrainian voters, who would simultaneously cast ballots in national elections, according to five sources, who requested anonymity to discuss private deliberations.

-The U.S. negotiating team - led by special envoy Steve Witkoff and President Donald Trump's son-in-law Jared Kushner - has expressed to Ukrainian counterparts in recent meetings in Abu Dhabi and Miami that it would be best if that vote occurred soon, three of those sources said.
+The U.S. negotiating team - led by special envoy Steve Witkoff and President Donald Trump's son-in-law Jared Kushner - has told Ukrainian counterparts in recent meetings in Abu Dhabi and Miami that it would be best if that vote occurred soon, three of those sources said.

-U.S. negotiators have said Trump is likely to focus more on domestic affairs as the November congressional midterms approach, meaning top U.S. officials will have less time and political capital to spend on sealing a peace accord, two sources said.
+Reuters quoted two sources as saying Trump is likely to focus more on domestic affairs as the November congressional midterms approach, meaning top U.S. officials will have less time and political capital to spend on sealing a peace accord.

 Two of the sources said U.S. and Ukrainian officials had discussed the possibility that the national election and referendum could occur in May.

-But several sources with visibility into the negotiations described the U.S.-proposed timeline as fanciful.
+But several sources with visibility on the negotiations described the U.S.-proposed timeline as fanciful.

-Ukrainian election authorities have projected that it would take around six months to organize an election under current conditions.
+Ukrainian election authorities have projected that it would take around six months to organise an election under current conditions.

 "The Americans are in a hurry," said one source familiar with the matter, adding that a vote could be organized in less than six months, but it would still take a substantial amount of time.

-Ukraine wants a ceasefire throughout the voting campaign to protect the referendum's integrity, and says the Kremlin has a history of breaking its word on agreed-upon halts in fighting, one of the sources said.
+Ukraine is said to be demanding a ceasefire throughout the voting campaign to protect the referendum's integrity, and has argued the Kremlin has a history of breaking its word on agreed-upon halts in fighting.

-"Kyiv's position is that nothing can be agreed until the security guarantees for Ukraine from the United States and partners are in place," said the source.
+"Kyiv's position is that nothing can be agreed until the security guarantees for Ukraine from the United States and partners are in place," said one source.

 The White House declined to comment.
 The Ukrainian president's office and the Russian embassy in Washington did not immediately respond to requests for comment.